September 17, 2024

 Metadata is data that provides information about other data.
 Learn about the types of metadata that are relevant for data teams and which matter most.

-Data teams deal with different types of metadata on a regular basis.
+Data teams deal with different types of metadata on a regular basis, often utilizing metadata management tools to streamline this process.
 In a simple sense, metadata is data that describes other data.
 However, this doesn’t tell the whole story.
-The different types of metadata further explain what is being described and how that data can be used.
-Understanding the difference between the metadata types will help data teams make the most of the data they have available and leverage your company’s data sets to their maximum potential.
+Understanding the different types of metadata and when to use them can dramatically improve how data teams operate.
+Metadata engineering ensures that data teams can efficiently structure and manage different types of metadata, leading to more organized and actionable insights.
+Each type has its unique value and application.
+By integrating these types into your workflows, your data systems will become more efficient and effective.
 In this blog, we’ll go over the eight different types of metadata you need to know.

 Descriptive